Tender Is the Night: Plot summary

 A flashback occurs in the narrative.
-In Spring 1917, Dick Diver—a promising young doctor—visits psychopathologist Franz Gregorovious in Zürich, Switzerland.
+In Spring 1917, Dick Diver—a promising young doctor—visits psychopathologist Franz Gregorovius in Zurich, Switzerland.
 While visiting Franz, he meets a patient named Nicole Warren, a wealthy young woman whose sexual abuse by her father has led to mental neuroses.
 Over a period of time they exchange letters.
 With the permission of Franz who believes that Dick's friendship benefits Nicole's well-being, they start seeing each other.
 As Nicole's treatment progresses, she becomes infatuated with Dick who, in turn, develops Florence Nightingale syndrome.
 He determines to marry Nicole in order to provide her with lasting emotional stability.

 Dick is offered a partnership in a Swiss psychiatric clinic by Franz, and Nicole uses her finances to pay for the enterprise.
 After his father's death, Dick travels to America for the burial and then journeys to Rome in hopes of seeing Rosemary.
 They start a brief affair which ends abruptly and painfully.
 A heartbroken Dick is involved in an altercation with the Italian police and is physically beaten.
 Nicole's sister helps him to get out of jail.
 After this public humiliation, his incipient alcoholism increases.
 When his alcoholism threatens his medical practice, Dick's ownership share of the clinic is purchased by American investors following Franz's suggestion.